sait93/Text-to-sql/README.md

 a SQLite database.
 It uses Groq’s LLaMA3 model with LangChain to interpret English queries and return database results via a Streamlit web app.

-# Appication tested on the following questions:
+# Application tested on the following questions:

 1) What are the average marks class wise?